11th Armored Cavalry Regiment: Mission

 The Field Regimental Dining Facility (FRDF) Platoon supports 10 rotations per year.
 The mission is to provide Class I in the field for the 11th Armored Cavalry Regiment Opposing Force (OPFOR) during all force-on-force rotations.

 Horse Detachment

 The 11th ACR Horse Detachment is a Special Ceremonial Unit tasked with preserving the history and traditions of the Regiment's original mounted Cavalry Troopers, and is 1 of only 6 Mounted Units left in the Active Duty U.S. Army.
 The Horse Detachment represents the 11th ACR, Fort Irwin, and the United States Army at official ceremonies, on-post and regional community relations events, and Army recruiting and community outreach objectives.
-They participate in the U.S. Cavalry Association's annual National Cavalry Competition against other Active Duty Mounted Units as well as civilian reenactors, and have won the Pulaski Trophy for Most Outstanding Military Unit 5 times: 2021, 2019, 2018, 2012, and 2009.

 Maintenance Troop

-Maintenance Troop's mission is to provide class IX support and conduct direct support maintenance for the 11th Armored Cavalry Regiment to ensure the Regiment's success on the NTC battlefield.
-While providing this support, Maintenance Troop will protect the force and provide improved quality of life for its troopers and families.
+Maintenance Troop's mission is to provide class IX support and conduct direct support maintenance for the 11th Armored Cavalry Regiment.

 MT 1st Platoon

 Headquarters Platoon consists of the commander's staff, motor pool, shop office, NBC room, orderly room, technical supply and unit supply.
 This is the largest platoon in the troop.
 The main mission of this platoon is to keep the troop ready for war at all times.

 The shop office is the backbone of direct support maintenance.
 The shop officer and the repair control sergeant direct all the maintenance support for the regiment.
 They order repair parts and track the parts from the time it is ordered, to the time the part is received.
 They also track all maintenance jobs from initial inspection to actual repair to final inspection and pick-up by the customer.

 Technical supply work 24-hour days, 7 days a week, providing Class IX repair parts to the OPFOR.
 They provide serviceable assets which include major assemblies, DLRs (Depot Level Reparables), Repairable Exchange Items and ASL stockage.

 The mission of NBC room is to provide nuclear, biological and chemical training to the troop.
 The training room is in charge of planning and executing training for the entire troop.
 The orderly room provides administrative support to the whole troop.
 The supply room provides organizational supply.
 The motor pool's mission is to provide organizational maintenance for all vehicles and commo equipment for the entire troop.